 At KS5 Business Studies is offered as an A Level or BTEC National Level 3 course.
 Both of these courses can be chosen by students who have already studied the subject and those who wish to start in Year 12.

-The A Level course requires students to learn about enterprise, marketing, human resources, finance, operations, managing change and the external influences on businesses.
-Throughout the course students are expected to learn about local, national and international businesses and are required to take two examinations at the end of Year 12 and two examinations at the end of Year 13.
+The A Level course requires students to learn about leadership, decision making, aims and objectives, marketing, human resources, finance, operations, managing change and the external influences on businesses.
+Throughout the course students are expected to learn about local, national and international businesses and are required to take three examinations at the end of Year 13.

 Travel & Tourism is taught at KS5 as a BTEC National Level 3 course.
 The course can be chosen by students who have studied either business studies or geography and those who wish to start in Year 12.